 HF, a disease with high mortality and increasing prevalence,1 is characterized by autonomic imbalance, including decreased parasympathetic tone,2,3 hyperactive sympathetic tone,4,5 and impaired baroreflex control of sympathetic activity (Figure 29-1).6,7 Thus far, the drugs shown to improve survival in systolic HF—beta blockers, angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), aldosterone receptor antagonists, and the newest class approved angiotensin receptor-neprilysin inhibitors (ARNIs)—all possess sympatholytic effects and thus help restore autonomic imbalance in patients with systolic HF.
 For Mr. K, he has already been receiving GDMT and the dosages of his medications are optimally titrated.
 He is euvolemic on exam ination but still has baseline New York Heart Association (NYHA) class III symptoms.

 Autonomic dysfunction in heart failure.
 An imbalance of a naturally Yin and Yang control of the heart characterized by sympathetic overdrive and parasympathetic withdrawal.
 The detrimental consequences include, but are not limited to, increase in heart rate, arrhythmogenesis, nitric oxide dysregulation, and proinflammatory state.
 (From http://www.biocontrol-medical.com.)

-Although not FDA-approved, several approaches of autonomic modulation at ...
+Although not FDA-approved, several approaches of autonomic ...